AI & Agents

 )

-With MCP, the agent gets access to all file operations without you writing wrapper functions: uploads, downloads, folder management, sharing, permissions, search, and AI-powered document queries.
+With MCP, the agent gets access to file operations without you writing wrapper functions: upload (including web-import and stream-upload), storage (list, search, details), find, branded share and fileshare portals, and Ripley through the ai tool (ask).

 When to Use MCP vs Custom Tools